 When Issues with Cannabis Use Become Abuse and Dependence

 Marijuana consumption is likely legal in your state.
-Still, if you or a loved one are regular consumers of cannabis, you are likely wondering: What is considered heavy marijuana use?
+Still, if you or a loved one are regular consumers of cannabis, you are likely wondering: What is considered heavy marijuana use, and when does it cross a line into abuse?

-Although weed smoking is legally acceptable in Arizona and many other US states, considerable risks associated with a Cannabis Use Disorder exist.
+Although weed smoking is legally acceptable in Arizona and many other US states, considerable risks are associated with a Cannabis Use Disorder.
+The perception of cannabis is evolving, with increasing acceptance in many areas, but stigma still exists.
 The potential risks of the use of marijuana largely rest with each individual.
 Some have medical conditions that can create physical effects, while others seem to smoke without expressing any concern.

 Catalina Behavioral Health acknowledges that cannabis products are widely available after legalization.
 However, we still warn our clients against smoking cannabis after finding recovery and help others overcome cannabis as their primary substance of choice.

 It is simple: cannabis use still means an increased risk for adverse effects, despite its legality.
+Self-assessment is important for identifying problematic cannabis use.
 We believe all people should make informed decisions.

 What Is Considered Heavy Marijuana Use?
 Look at These Factors